hamzaijaz/TableRobot/README.md

 3. Run and debug the project by clicking on play button with TableRobot: ![image](https://user-images.githubusercontent.com/33806340/222958143-e342b238-fe4d-4e10-81a2-c8f9c9f61208.png)
 4. This will start the application on Console, along with instructions: ![image](https://user-images.githubusercontent.com/33806340/222958180-6815054e-cb23-455a-ba20-cdd677df9e2e.png)

 Initially it will be a 5x5 units table.
+A file [testdata.txt](https://github.com/hamzaijaz/TableRobot/blob/main/testdata.txt) has been provided to support running, understanding and testing this application manually. (unit tests have been added separately).

-You will need to follow instructions in order to play.
+You will need to use the following commands in order to play.

 1. ```PLACE``` command: It places the robot on table.
 Correct pattern to use this command is ```PLACE x,y,direction``` For example: